jmagrippis/react-googleyolo/README.md

 ### User Signin re-prompt

-Due to popular demand, we now offer a similar `Login` button.
+Finally and due to popular demand, we now offer a similar `Login` button.
 Give it a `clientId` and it will make Google's official login flow appear.
 You may also give it something to do `onLoginSuccess`, or error, making this component a bit of a cross between the `Provider` and the `Logout` button.

 ```js
 return <Login clientId="iGotThisFromGoogle" />